How To Train A Puppy Step-By-Step

 “Positive reinforcement training focuses on utilizing tools such as verbal affirmation, eye contact, touch, a treat, a clicker, a toy or outside time in order to reinforce a dog’s desire to repeat a behavior we want to see more of,” Ulbrich explained.

-Basically, this means you make sure you’re rewarding your puppy every time he follows a command, or even does something you want entirely on his own.
+Basically, this means you make sure you’re rewarding your puppy every time he responds to a cue or does something you want entirely on his own.

 “It is possible to capture a dog’s behavior when it naturally occurs and then reinforce it, or to teach individual behaviors through operant commands,” Ulbrich said.

 Positive reinforcement is effective because it allows your puppy to associate good things with good behaviors, which means he’s more likely to get in that habit of exhibiting those behaviors.

 “During training and throughout our dogs’ lives, we want to be rewarding the behaviors we like, increasing the frequency in which they happen,” Ulbrich said.

 However, you do NOT want to use negative reinforcement training, which is punishing your puppy when he does something you don’t like, because that could be harmful or even inhumane.